Casper64/vaunt/README.md

 ```

 ### Tags
-You can generate a html page for every tag you create by adding a`tag_page` method
+You can create tags in the admin panel and generate a html page for every tag you create
-with dynamic route `"/tags/:tag_name"`.
-This method is optional.
+by adding a`tag_page` method with dynamic route `"/tags/:tag_name"`.

 The html pages are generated in `"[template_dir]/tags/[tag_name].html"`.